dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Taxa_Assessment.py -i bin/Analysis/Start_Seqs.fasta -t bin/Analysis/Taxa_List.txt -o bin/Analysis/Output/
 ```
+> Above command will search sequence records in `Start_Seqs.fasta` to find taxon names present in `Taxa_List.txt`, the output is written to the specified directory.

 ```
 python Taxa_Assessment.py -i bin/Analysis/Start_Seqs.fasta -t bin/Analysis/Taxa_List.txt -o bin/Analysis/Output/ --no_subspecies
 ```
+> Above command will search sequence records in `Start_Seqs.fasta` to find taxon names present in `Taxa_List.txt`, the output is written to the specified directory.
+This search will exclude the subspecies component of taxon labels in the taxon names file and fasta file.

 #### Taxonomy Searches with and without subspecies: